Yansen0515/NEI_GWAS_POST_GWAS/README.md

-# GWAS for Nitrogen efficiency index and its compostion traits
-**Whole Title:**
-Genome-wide association study and functional annotation analyses for nitrogen use efficiency index and its composition traits in dairy cattle
+# Genome-wide association study and functional annotation analyses for nitrogen use efficiency index and its composition traits in dairy cattle

 #### *HD_supplemental_file.zip* contains 6 supplemental files, the 1st, 2nd, and 4th files are in Excel format, and the remaining 3 are in Word format.